FilipovskiMarko/RayTracer/README.md

 This is a Ray Tracer I built following the book Ray Tracing in one Weekend by Peter Shirley, Trevor David Black, Steve Hollasch.
 It helped me learn the fundamentals of ray tracing.

-Currently this ray tracer has 3 materials: lambertian(just scatters light), metal(reflects) and dyelectric(refracts).
+Currently this ray tracer has 3 materials: lambertian(just scatters light), metal(reflects) and dielectric(refracts).
 It has a hittable list class where all the simulated objects are stored, currently it only supports adding spheres.
 There is a camera class that supports defocus blur(depth of field), adjusting VFOV, resolution, camera positioning, samples per pixel(how many rays are sent out for each pixels color), max depth (maximum times a ray can bounce off a surface) and aspect ratio;

 Currently it writes the image data into "image.ppm" file.